Pallavi-Kumari07/Online-Library-Management-System/README.md

-# Library-Management-System

-Hi!, welcome to my repository.
-The **Library Management System (LMS)** is developed for transforming manual offline workload into online automatic system.
-It contains all the main features such as adding and managing students, books with efficiently maintaining their data.
-It also contains other security features such as **Captcha Verification** and
-**Password Encryption**.
-This is a complete LMS with all the necessary functionalties.
-It also provides feature to **generate report** and **manage fine**.

-Note: This is an extended version of Library Management System that can be found [here](https://phpgurukul.com/online-library-management-system/).
-I have added more advance functionalities like **report generation**.
+# 📚 Online Library Management System

+An Online Library Management System that helps libraries automate and streamline their day-to-day operations, such as generating reports, managing books, publications, users, issues, returns and fines.
+The system supports both administrators and regular users (students/readers) with dedicated functionalities for each.

+## 🚀 Features

+- 📖 Add, update, delete and search books
+- 👤 Register and login for both admin and user roles
+- 📥 Issue and return books with due date tracking
+- 💸 Fine calculation for late returns
+- 📊 View transaction history and current borrow status
+- 🔍 Advanced search by title, author, publication or genre
+- 📋 Admin dashboard for managing inventory and users & generating reports

+## 🛠️ Tech Stack

+- **Frontend**: HTML, CSS, JavaScript
+- **Backend**: PHP
+- **Database**: MySQL
+- **Tools**: XAMPP

 # Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The following instructions will help you access this project on your local machine for development and testing purposes.

-## Prerequisites
+## 🏗️ Prerequisites

 It is good to have basic knowledge of HTML, CSS, PHP and MySQL to understand this project.
->We will use XAMP server as it has cross-platform support and we won't be needed to worry about the operating system support.
-Download and install suitable XAMP server from this link - https://www.apachefriends.org/download.html
+>This project has been built using XAMPP for the database.
+Download and install suitable XAMPP server.

 ## Setting up the environment

 - Download and extract project source code on your local machine.
 - Paste the source code in the htdocs folder.
-Default path will be here("C:\xampp\htdocs")
+Default path will be here("C:\xampp\htdocs").
-- Open XAMP Control Panel and start Apache & MySQL service
+- Open XAMPP Control Panel and start Apache & MySQL services.
 - Open your web browser and paste this link ("http://localhost/phpmyadmin/").
 It should open database server page.
 - Create new empty database named library.
 Select the library database and import the SQL file given with the source code.
 - Review the config file from both of the includes folders.
 Change username and password accordingly.
 - Open your web browser and paste this link ("http://localhost/foldername-in-htdocs-directory/").
 It should open login page.
-- Use any credentials from database to login.
-The password for all accounts is set to **Test@123**

 # Screenshots